Improved accuracy. Less uncertainty. Better science.

 Step 1: Assigning

-First, we separate the customer’s genome data into small segments, like train boxcars.
-Each boxcar only contains the data for about 300 DNA markers — out of a total of over 650,000 that we test for on our genotyping chip.
-And by dividing 650,000 by 300 DNA markers, you get about 2,000 boxcars.
+First, in our Ancestry DNA update, we separate the customer’s genome data into small segments, similar to train boxcars.
+Each boxcar contains data for about 300 DNA markers, out of the total of over 650,000 markers we test on our genotyping chip.
+By dividing 650,000 by 300 DNA markers, we get approximately 2,000 boxcars.

 For each of those 2,000 DNA boxcars, the algorithm picks the most closely matching genetic population out of the 45 we currently have in many head-to-head match-ups.